 You can cut kabocha into slices but I thought it would be fun to do chunks and eat them dipped in ketchup like tater tots.
 It was a fabulous idea.

 For one batch I used a little coconut oil and sea salt, for the other I didn’t put anything on the squash.
 Coconut oil makes everything taste rich and delicious and the sea salt enhances the flavor but both methods work fine.
-It just depends on whether you want/need the added fat and salt in your diet.

 - 1 kabocha squash